zowe/docs-site/docs/user-guide/install-zos.md

 For more information on `zwe`, refer to [the zwe appendix](../appendix/zwe_server_command_reference/zwe/zwe.md).

 For more information on the server configuration file, see the [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md).

+## Next step

+Before starting the installation process, first review the article [Preparing for installation](./installandconfig.md) and the address the requirements outlined in the sub-articles in this section.